lucasmoreno/trust_you_test/README.md

 ## Unit tests
 I decided to use RSpec but I kept exactly the same test scenarios.
 ### Run RSpec
-`bundle exec rspec`
+`bundle exec rspec --format documentation`

 ## Source code
 [GitHub repository](https://github.com/lucasmoreno/trust_you_test)

 ## Why not codepen?
-I decided to not use codepad because it does not support some features from newer Ruby versions such as named parameters.
+I decided not to use codepad because it does not support some features from newer Ruby versions like named parameters.